hjs-spec/eusair-hjs-initial-assessment/README.md

 ### *Harmonizing Global Intelligence with Physical & Sovereign Reality*

-HJS (Human Judgment System) is designed as a **Universal Anchoring Layer**.
+HJS  is designed as a **Universal Anchoring Layer**.
 We recognize the immense contributions of AI pioneers and standard-setting bodies (such as OpenAI, IEEE, and ISO), providing the "Final Mile" of **technical implementation** required for legal and physical accountability.

 ### 1. Mathematical Implementation: Data Integrity